City of hope — turning Bali’s ‘disgrace’ into pride

 As loved ones, members and volunteers dance in unison to a popular folk tune, it’s easy to imagine a safer, kinder community if everyone heeds the advice of Nyoman’s wife, Sri Ayu, “to be patient, fully supportive and loving”.
 “That kind of family support is very important for the healing process,” she adds.

-How can we as a community, show our support for individuals and families living with mental health concerns?
+How can we show our support for individuals and families living with mental health concerns?
 Share your thoughts on our forum.